 South America is a continent that’s dazzling in its diversity.
-Vast and versatile, it lures adventurous and curious travellers with its abundance of natural, cultural, and historical wonders.
+Vast and versatile, it lures in adventurous and curious travellers with its abundance of natural, cultural, and historical wonders.
 This is a land of staggering mountain peaks, captivating colonial towns, glistening glaciers, Incan ruins, tropical rainforests, thundering waterfalls, and sprawling cities.

 This continent is so massive that it can seem almost impossible to choose the most incredible places to visit.
 Home to 12 distinct countries, South America offers something for everyone, whether you’re into cultural breaks, nature tours, wildlife holidays, or buzzing city breaks.
 Plus, there are always plenty of great travel deals on offer.